 Mid to Late 20th–Century Art Gallery, Level 2

 Barkley L. Hendricks paints colorful, approximately life-sized portraits of everyday people, such as these two sisters.
 He pays special attention to jewelry, clothing, skin tones, patterns, and textures, while also playing up their self-aware fashion statement.
 What do you think their style says about them and why?

 European/Baroque Art Gallery, Level 2

-In the 1600s, commerce flourished in the Netherlands, and the upper-middle class grew.
+In the 1600s, commerce flourished in the Netherlands, and the upper-middle-class grew.

 As they became wealthier, laws were established to prohibit commoners from dressing

-lavishly, in order to separate them from nobility.
+lavishly, in order to separate them from the nobility.
 Extravagant materials such as silk and lace worn by this gentleman enhance his clothing’s plain appearance.
 How can clothing distinguish people today?

 African Art Gallery, Level 2